internetstandards/Internet.nl/documentation/Installation.md

 [README.md](https://github.com/internetstandards/unbound/blob/internetnl/README.md)
 instructions for installation.

-Note: beore compiling unbound you also need to edit the DNS labels for your connection test domain.
+Note: before compiling unbound you also need to edit the DNS labels for your connection test domain.

 If you setup a python virtual environment you should enable it for unbound's